ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

    EXTRN_MDL_SOURCE_BASEDIR_ICS="<path/to/ufs-srweather-app/input_model_data/FV3GFS/grib2/YYYYMMDDHH>"
    EXTRN_MDL_SOURCE_BASEDIR_LBCS="<path/to/ufs-srweather-app/input_model_data/FV3GFS/grib2/YYYYMMDDHH>"

-These last two variables describe where the :term:`IC` and :term:`LBC` file directories are located, respectively.
-For ease of reusing ``config.sh`` across experiments, it is recommended that users set up the raw :term:`IC/LBC` file paths to include the model name (e.g., FV3GFS, NAM, RAP, HRRR), data format (e.g., grib2, nemsio), and date (in ``YYYYMMDDHH`` format).
+These last two variables describe where the :term:`IC <ICs>` and :term:`LBC <LBCs>` file directories are located, respectively.
+For ease of reusing ``config.sh`` across experiments, it is recommended that users set up the raw :term:`IC/LBC <IC/LBCs>` file paths to include the model name (e.g., FV3GFS, NAM, RAP, HRRR), data format (e.g., grib2, nemsio), and date (in ``YYYYMMDDHH`` format).
 For example: ``/path-to/input_model_data/FV3GFS/grib2/2019061518/``.
 While there is flexibility to modify these settings, this structure will provide the most reusability for multiple dates when using the SRW Application workflow.

 When files are pulled from NOAA :term:`HPSS` (rather than downloaded from the data bucket), the naming convention looks something like: